 Best pizza in Encinitas.
 I said it.
 Neopolitan-style pizza plus fresh, daily specials and reasonable prices.
 This place is teeny tiny with a great outdoor patio.
 No reservations, so come early or be prepared to wait.
 Super friendly staff that accommodates even the unruliest of three year-olds.

-A Leucadia neighborhood staple, no Encinitas travel guide would be complete without mentioning "Especial".
-My husband and I even went here on our first date nine years ago.
+A Leucadia neighborhood staple, no local's Encinitas travel guide would be complete without mentioning "Especial".
+My husband and I even went here on our first date ten years ago.
 Located just south of Leucadia Boulevard on Coast 101 Highway, this Mexican food restaurant serves up classics, cold beer, and amazing soups.
 Very reasonably priced and casual.
 Great for families.

 Organic Thai food for lunch and dinner - and I would eat here every day if I could.
 Amazing vegan and vegetarian options, with my favorite (local) Duck Foot beer on tap and a casual atmosphere.
 Good prices and family friendly, although sometimes a longish wait for food (made-from-scratch takes time).
 Bring some crayons for the kids.